kmartinez/wot-marketing/material/wot_explainer_notes.md

     - How can I access the data or function?
     - What kinds of products and serializations do you support?
     - Is there context I need to understand (units, kinds of sensors, etc)
-    - What kinds of functions to you have?
+    - What kinds of functions do you have?
     - Are there some security constraints?
     - Do you have relationships to other Things?
 * Staging: